bbc/simorgh/src/app/hooks/useViewTracker/README.md

 - tracking when an element is in view
 - sending the event to ATI

-A view/impression event is triggered when:
+A view event is triggered when:

 - 50% of the element is in the viewport for more than 1 second
 - only once per element per page view

-`useViewTracker` returns a ref that can be assigned to the DOM element you want to monitor for a view/impression event that will be sent to ATI.
+`useViewTracker` returns a ref that can be assigned to the DOM element you want to monitor for a view event that will be sent to ATI.

 ### Props